dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-server/_index.md

 Dapr [supports bulk subscribing](https://v1-10.docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-bulk/) a topic.

-- Bulk subscription through the `bulkSubscribeWithDefaultConfig` method, utilising default values for maxMessagesCount and maxAwaitDurationMs for related components.
+- Bulk subscription through the `subscribeBulk` method, `maxMessagesCount` and `maxAwaitDurationMs` ar eoptional, if not provided default values for related components will be used.
-- Bulk subscription through the `bulkSubscribeWithConfig` method, where-in maxMessagesCount and maxAwaitDurationMs can be configured.

 ```typescript
 import { DaprServer } from "@dapr/dapr";